 2. Growth of Cloud Service Applications

-Infrastructure-as-a-Service (IaaS) is expected to grow at 36.8% by 2022 that accounts to a total of $895 million.
+Infrastructure-as-a-Service (IaaS) is expected to grow 36.8% by 2022, accounting for $895 million.

-3. Hybrid and Multi cloud Enables More Business Growth
+3. Hybrid and Multi-cloud Enables More Business Growth

 4. The Rise of Serverless